na-na-hi/renget/archive/scrapeletproxy.md

     The proxy will mostly use donated keys. ~~been filling with my own keys recently~~

 !!! note news
+    cooders.veryscrappy.moe - Filtered Azure GPT (thanks anon!).
+If the password gets leaked or spited, I'm killing it immediately.
     Removed Mistral, not worth the effort. **I won't reply to tech support emails.
 If you want more IPs, include your token in the email, and don't ask before you hit the limit.**
     Refilled keys.
 Answered emails.
 Updated proxy ([e7318dc2](https://gitgud.io/veryscrappy/oai-reverse-proxy/-/commits/e7318dc27aaf564b407bfdc0fbabd5268bfce49c)).